 Use a pie pan baking dish if you want two crusts.
 If as is as directed below, a large cast iron skillet can be used to cook and then throw in the oven and bake.

 You really could use any sort of meat with this too.
-Once you get the hang of it the insides could be like our Chicken Pot Pie Recipe with Cream of Chicken Soup.
+Once you get the hang of it the insides could be like our Chicken Pot Pie with Cream of Chicken Soup.
 That one is creamier because of the condensed soup.
 If you don’t like processed or canned ingredients though, this is the way to go.

 Easy Beef Pot Pie